cyberbotics/webots-doc/guide/webots-devices.md

 ![laser_pointer.png](images/laser_pointer.png) This example demonstrates the use of `DistanceSensor` device in laser mode.
 `MyBot` turns round with two laser pointers enabled.
-Red dots are displayed where the laser beam is intersecting obstacles.
+Red dots are displayed where the laser beam intersects obstacles.

 ### led.wbt